-The draft Public Interest Disclosures Policy was placed on public exhibition from 3 August to 31 August 2023.
-Council's existing Public Interest Disclosures policy had been reviewed and a draft update prepared to ensure compliance with the various changes that will come into effect when the new Act commences in October 2023.
+Council's existing Public Interest Disclosures policy has been reviewed and a draft update prepared that addresses and ensures compliance with the various changes that will come into effect when the new Act commences in October 2023.
 The significant elements of the new Act, which are reflected in the updated policy, are outlined below.